-‘Bachelor In Paradise’ Stars Share Their Favorite Bikini Brands and Styles
+‘Bachelor in Paradise’ Stars Share Their Favorite Bikini Brands and Styles

 Pitt: “My favorite bikini brands change every year.
 I feel like there are always new brands coming out and grabbing my attention every summer.
 A few of my favorites though are TRIANGL and Vitamin A. I just got a full piece this summer from Revolve by Beach Riot that I love.”

-Russel: “I wore a lot of JMP, and Beach Bunny on the beach but I will wear literally any swimsuit if it’s cute and durable.
-I have a collection of 80+ bikinis from several brands!”
+Russell: “I wore a lot of JMP, and Beach Bunny on the beach but I will wear literally any swimsuit if it’s cute and durable.
+I have a collection of 80-plus bikinis from several brands!”

 Iaconetti: “I have been a big fan of Beach Bunny for a while, especially in paradise because the colors are really bright.
 They’re tropical, and they’re totally different than any others that you see like at the mall.
 I also really liked a Becca Swim back when I was on Paradise, those were just really well lined and had great cups.”